raspberrypilearning/python_scrolling/en/step_7.md

 Take a look at some Don't collide projects created by community members in the Raspberry Pi Foundation’s [Don't collide - Community library](https://wke.lt/w/s/KobNfx){:target="_blank"} to see projects created by community members.

 --- save ---

- **Tip:** Collisions don't have to be bad things.
-A character running into a power-up, or collecting an item for points, is also a kind of collision.